 Legal Process Involved in Special Assessments

-For a special assessment to be legal, the condo board must provide written notice to each owner.
+For a special assessment for condos in Alberta to be legal, the condo board must provide written notice to each owner.
 The notice must include details about the reason for the assessment, the total amount of the assessment, how the amount was determined, the payment schedule, and how the funds will be used.

 If owners dispute a special assessment, they can request a court review.
 The court will evaluate if the board acted within its discretion and in accordance with its duty of fairness to all owners.